Analida's Ethnic Spoon

 Here are the basic items you will need to make bacalaitos.

-• Glass baking dish - I like to use this type of dish to soak the salted fish for 24 hours during the desalinization time.
+• Glass baking dish - I like to use this type of dish to soak the salted fish for 24 hours during the desalination time.

-• Large Skillet - This can be used for simmering the fish once the salt has been removed and also for frying in the oil.
+• Large Skillet - This can be used for simmering the fish once the salt has been removed, and also for frying in the oil.
 I love the versatility of my Le Creuset 2.25 Qt. braising pan for simmering the fish and then frying.
-The heavy porcelain enameled cast iron really holds the heat and will last a lifetime.
+The heavy porcelain-enamelled cast iron really holds the heat and will last a lifetime.

 • Silicone ladle - This really helps portioning the amount of batter into the hot oil while keeping you safe from spatter burns.

-• Cooling rack - I place a cooling rack on a baking tray lined with paper towel to allow the bacalaitos to drain off as much oil as possible.
-You can place them on a paper towel but they tend to sit right in the oil so I prefer the rack.
+• Cooling rack - I place a cooling rack on a baking tray lined with a paper towel to allow the bacalaitos to drain off as much oil as possible.
+You can place them on a paper towel, but they tend to sit right in the oil, so I prefer the rack.

 • Digital thermometer - You want to be sure the oil is 350°F before frying the bacalaitos.
 Don't let it go over 375°F.